Elevate Your Outdoor Space: Modern White Rock Landscaping Ideas

 Give your lawn some extra attention during the spring clean up.
 Rake out any remaining debris and thatch.
 Consider aerating the soil to improve its drainage and allow better nutrient absorption.
 Overseed bald spots and apply a suitable fertilizer to kickstart healthy grass growth.

-Inspect your trees for any signs of damage or disease.
+Review your trees for any indications of harm or illness.
 Remove broken or diseased branches, and consider hiring an arborist to assess the overall health of larger trees.
 Proper tree care is crucial for the safety and aesthetics of your landscape.

 If you have garden structures like fences, trellises, or garden furniture, give them a good cleaning.
 Remove any dirt or mildew that might have accumulated during winter.
 Freshen up the appearance of these structures to complement your revitalized landscape.